MAT Manual

 being broken.
 This is almost always caused by an operation that

-will not see the changes made by axpy!
+will not see the changes made by axpy!, and if it's :output, then

 will compute the wrong result.